raspberrypilearning/image-identifier/en/step_4.md

 First, you need to load a model to do your image identification.
 While you could collect and label tens of thousands of images, design a model, and train it like in [Teach a computer to read](#), that would take days of work.
 It's much faster to use a model that has already been trained to identify a wide variety of things.
 Luckily, TensorFlow contains several such models, so you can just load one of them: VGG16.

-First, you need to do import TensorFlow so you can use it in the program.
+First, you need to import TensorFlow so you can use it in the program.
 On the very first lines of the file, you'll see a couple of existing `import` statements:

 ```python
 from guizero import App, Box, Text, TextBox, Picture, PushButton